 The Devlin Family Scholarship: The Devlin Family Scholarship is a gift from Sociology alumna, Suzanne Devlin.
 A $1,000 award will be made on an annual basis.
 The purpose of the Devlin Family Scholarship Fund is to provide support to a sociology undergraduate or graduate student who demonstrates leadership in social justice activities which support constructive community integration and dialogue spanning race, religion, ethnic, cultural, and stereotyped gender bias.
 Activities include participation in a Fairfax County program that supports re-entry from incarceration, conflict management, restorative practice, anti-bullying, gang resistance education, or gender transition issues.
 If you fit the eligibility criteria for this award, submit your application to Dr. Rutledge Dennis (email@example.com) by 5:00 p.m., March 15th.

 Dennis-Weathers Award: The Dennis-Weathers Sociology Award was created in honor of Dr. Rutledge M. Dennis’s parents, David and Ora Porcher-Dennis, and his godparents, Joseph and Rebecca Rutledge Weathers.
-A $500.00 award will be given annually to full-time or part-time students who’ve been involved in programs and activities at the university and /or the broader community, which support cultural, inter-cultural, and cross-cultural understanding and cooperation.
+This award will be given annually to full-time or part-time students who’ve been involved in programs and activities at the university and /or the broader community, which support cultural, inter-cultural, and cross-cultural understanding and cooperation.
 No GPA requirements.
-If you fit the eligibility criteria for this award, submit your application to Dr. Rutledge Dennis (email@example.com) by 5:00 p.m., March 15th.
+If you fit the eligibility criteria for this award, submit your application to Dr. Rutledge Dennis (firstname.lastname@example.org) by 5:00 p.m., March 15th.

 Global Sustainability Scholars: The Global Sustainability Scholars program brings together talented undergraduates for a paid three-summer immersive experience, where students travel abroad, conduct research and build their professional network in real world sustainability issues.